defiweb/go-anymapper/README.md

 Mapping will fail if the target type is not large enough to hold the source value.
 For example, mapping `int64` to `int8` may fail because `int64` can store values larger than `int8`.

-If the destination slice is longer than the source, the extra elements will be zeroed.
-If the destination slice is shorter than the source, the mapper will append new elements to the destination slice.

 When mapping numbers from a byte slice or array, the length of the slice/array *must* be the same as the size of the variable in bytes.
 The size of `int`, `uint` is always considered as 64 bits.

+The mapper will not overwrite the values in the destination if they do not have corresponding values in the source.
+For slices, if the destination slice is longer than the source slice, the extra elements will remain unchanged.

-When mapping to slices, arrays or maps, the mapper will try to reuse the existing elements of the destination if possible.
-For example, mapping `[]int{1, 2}` to `[]any{"", 0}` will result in `[]any{"1", 2}`.
+When using the mapper to convert values to interface types, it will attempt to use existing elements in the destination if possible.
+For example, mapping `[]int{1, 2}` to `[]any{"", 0}` will result in `[]any{"1", 2}`, allowing to easily assign values to a specific implementation of an interface.

 In addition to the above rules, the default configuration of the mapper supports the following conversions: